open-cluster-management-io/multicluster-controlplane/README.md

 * `HUB_NAME` (optional) is the namespace where the controlplane is deployed in.
 The default is `multicluster-controlplane`.
 * `IMAGE_NAME` (optional) is the customized image which can override the default image `quay.io/open-cluster-management/multicluster-controlplane:latest`.

+Edit the config file:
+1. externalHostname can be missed/set to empty.
+2. port should be set to 443

 For example:

 ```bash